-23. Governments thus have a fundamental role to play in building STI capabilities, including in stimulating the development of systems that foster acquisition and dissemination of knowledge, as well as in designing and implementing industrial policies.
+- 23. Governments thus have a fundamental role to play in building science, technology and innovation capabilities, including in stimulating the development of systems that foster the acquisition and dissemination of knowledge, as well as in designing and implementing industrial policies.
 Evidence suggests that the level of expenditure on research and development is key to building up innovation capacities.
-Meanwhile, institutions, the educational system and the quality of education are among the significant factors in explaining the transition from low-income to middle-income level.
-In this regard, it should be noted that tertiary education and re-training and facilitating mobility of researchers are necessary to enhance the transfer of technology among different sectors of the economy and the application of such technologies in business activities.

-24. Moreover, building technological capacities requires government support.
-When the private capacity is non-existed or weak, the public sector as a whole needs to lead the design and implementation of the development of a new industry or a new technology, with a combination of horizontal interventions at the macroeconomic level.
-As the capacity of the private sector advances, the direct involvement of the national Government may become less prominent and its policies are likely to be more targeted to specific industries or technologies, and the nature of the public and private cooperation takes the form of partnership.
-Ultimately, the private sector may become fairly independent from the public sector in technological development, with the later providing the former with economic incentives, including exclusive property rights for a certain period, to encourage its efforts.
-Nonetheless, it should be recognized that even in developed countries, governments continue to carry out and sponsor a significant amount of research and technological development, and not only in defence-related matters.
+Meanwhile, a country's institutions, educational system and quality of education are significant factors in achieving the transition from the low-income to the middle-income level.
+In this regard, it should be noted that tertiary education and retraining and facilitating the mobility of researchers are necessary to enhance the transfer of technology among different sectors of the economy and the application of such technology in business activities. - 24.
+Moreover, building technological capacities requires Government support.
+When private capacity is non-existent or weak, the public sector as a whole needs to lead the design and implementation of a new industry or a new technology, with a combination of horizontal interventions at the macroeconomic level.
+As the capacity of the private sector advances, the direct involvement of the national Government may become less prominent, its policies are likely to be more targeted to specific industries or technologies, and the nature of public and private cooperation takes the form of partnership.
+Ultimately, the private sector may become fairly independent from the public sector in technological development, with the latter providing the former with economic incentives, including exclusive property rights for a certain period, to encourage its efforts.
+Nonetheless, it should be recognized that even in developed countries, Governments continue to conduct and sponsor a significant amount of research and technological development, and not only in defence-related matters.